campfireunion/docs/docs/1.0/creator-tools/tutorials/generating-colliders-on-characters.md

 #### Step 5.
 Save and test

 Once all the colliders are setup correctly, build your character and upload it via your [Flipside dashboard](/characters).
-When the character is imported into Flipside Studio, the physical body will be setup so you can interact with the environment.
+When the character is imported into Flipside, the physical body will be setup so you can interact with the environment.
 If you load an old character or remove the **GenerateColliders** script from the character, it will default back to the old system and your limbs will pass through physical objects.